 AWS offers a variety of VPN solutions.
 With an AWS managed VPN a virtual private gateway is created and associated with a VPC.
 The virtual private gateway is paired with a customer gateway which is either a physical appliance or software in your local data center that is internet accessible via a static IP address or behind a NAT device.
+Those who are looking for virtual private networks might want to look at best vpn canada to help keep their network protected.
 A customer gateway resource is created in AWS that points to the on-premise gateway and routing tables are configured to allow traffic to flow through the VPN.
 The process for creating a VPN via the AWS web console (after creating the virtual private gateway and associating it with a VPC_is shown below:

 Once you specify details like the ID of the virtual private gateway and address for the on-premise customer gateway, AWS will create a VPN connection as shown below automatically provide two internet accessible IP addresses as well as internal IP addresses for the tunnel endpoints.